Department: Geography

 Follow this link to How we address values and virtues through the Geography Curriculum

-5) The Dignity of Work and the Rights of Workers – sweatshops (Y7)
+5. The Dignity of Work and the Rights of Workers: The conditions and ethical implications of sweatshops are discussed in Year 7.

 Activities to increase a student’s understanding of Catholic Social Teaching include: